 For today's discussion, I'm not seeking to write another article with my own list, but to take ten points and see how a CMMS might help.

-My list is taken from three sources.
+My list has been guided by suggestions from three sources.

 University of Saint Mary